Parihaka: Further resistance: The Fencers

 From that date there were no more arrests.
 The cost of the operation had grown too much: while the land being taken was estimated at £750,000, the costs of the operation in South Taranaki had already exceeded £1 million.
 The bloody clashes between armed soldiers and unarmed Māori building fences on their own land, as well as the increasing numbers of deaths in custody in the freezing South Island jails, were already attracting the attention of the British House of Commons and newspapers in Europe.
 In New Zealand, however, the plight of more than 400 political prisoners – equally divided between ploughmen and fencers – attracted scant press coverage.
 Only when about 100 prisoners were finally released from South Island jails in November 1880 did newspapers begin to report on the deaths in jail, the terms of solitary confinement and tales of gross overcrowding in cells.
 Reporters noted that some prisoners at Lyttelton jail were terminally ill, while others were "in a very critical state and scarcely able to walk".

 Bryce unsuccessfully sought to impose conditions on the men as they were released, including their acceptance of reserves.
 The remaining 300 prisoners were released in the first six months of 1881.
 As they returned to Taranaki they learned that the Government had decided to survey and sell four-fifths of the Waimate Plains and 31000 acre, or more than half, of the 56000 acre Parihaka block.
-Parihaka, in fact, was to be carved into three sections, with the seaward and inland on the village marked for pākehā settlement and the Māori left with a strip in between.
-Bryce vowed that "English homesteads would be established at the very doors of (Te Whiti's) house".
+Parihaka was to be carved into three sections, with the seaward and inland sides marked for English settlement and Māori only left with a strip in between.
+Bryce vowed that "English homesteads would be established at the very doors of [Te Whiti's] house".
 In January 1881 Bryce resigned as Native Minister, angry at the lack of government support for his plans to invade Parihaka and close the settlement.

-The sell-off of central Taranaki continued, however, and in June 1881, with most of the Waimate Plains auctioned off, the Commissioner of Crown Lands sold 753 acre of the Parihaka block for just over £2.10.0 an acre, with still no reserves marked out.
-Despite the sale, Māori at Parihaka continued to clear, fence and cultivate the land, regardless of whether it had been surveyed and sold, with their persistence leading to the use of more than 200 Armed Constabulary to pull down fences, which in turn prompted a pursuit by Māori armed with sticks.
-By September newspapers were reporting that "certain quarters" were persisting in working up a scare campaign, suggesting Te Whiti was fortifying Parihaka and preparing to invade New Plymouth, while the Taranaki Herald reported that the settlement was "in a horribly filthy state" and its inhabitants "in a deplorable condition"–a stark contrast to the situation a Wellington doctor discovered when he visited, writing that the place was "singularly clean ... regularly swept ... drainage is excellent".
+The sell-off of central Taranaki continued, however, and in June 1881, with most of the Waimate Plains auctioned off, the Commissioner of Crown Lands sold 753 acre of the Parihaka block for just over £2.10.0 an acre, without reserves marked out.
+Despite the sale, Māori at Parihaka continued to clear, fence and cultivate the land, regardless of whether it had been surveyed and sold, with their persistence leading to the use of more than 200 Armed Constabulary to pull down fences, which in turn prompted pursuit by Māori armed with sticks.
+By September newspapers were reporting that "certain quarters" were persisting in working up a scare campaign, suggesting Te Whiti was fortifying Parihaka and preparing to invade New Plymouth.
+The Taranaki Herald reported that the settlement was "in a horribly filthy state" and its inhabitants "in a deplorable condition"– a stark contrast to a visiting Wellington doctor's description that it was "singularly clean ... regularly swept ... drainage is excellent".